MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/hyperv-container.md

 ![A diagram showing a container full of applications being isolated from the OS and hardware.](media/container-arch-process.png)

 ## Hyper-V isolation
 This isolation mode offers enhanced security and broader compatibility between host and container versions.
-With Hyper-V isolation, multiple container instances run concurrently on a host; However, each container runs inside of a highly optimized virtual machine and effectively gets its own kernel.
+With Hyper-V isolation, multiple container instances run concurrently on a host; however, each container runs inside of a highly optimized virtual machine and effectively gets its own kernel.
 The presence of the virtual machine provides hardware-level isolation between each container as well as the container host.

 ![A diagram of a container being isolated within an OS on a visual machine that's running on an OS within a physical machine.](media/container-arch-hyperv.png)